peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.md

  Deprecated.
 This property now has no effect.
  This property now has no effect.
+* `boolean getKeepKeyOrder()`<br>
+ Gets a value indicating whether to preserve the order in which a map's keys appear when decoding JSON, by using maps created as though by CBORObject.NewOrderedMap.
 * `JSONOptions.ConversionMode getNumberConversion()`<br>
  Gets a value indicating how JSON numbers are decoded to CBOR objects.
 * `boolean getPreserveNegativeZero()`<br>